ibm-cloud-docs/cephaas/csi-static.md

 {: codeblock}

-In the volumesnapshotcontent.yaml file, the value of the snapshotHandle field should be set to the volume ID of an existing volume.
+In the volumesnapshotcontent.yaml file, the value of the snapshotHandle field should be set to the snapshot ID of an existing snapshot.
 {: note}